Megnatar/AutoWalk/README.md

   - Includes features to auto rotate isomatric camers's.
   - Stores profile for each game in the list.
   - Detects uninstalled games.
+  - It comes with a dragable and fading GUI,

 Beta: AutoPot.